NEUBIAS/training-resources/_modules/local_background_correction.md

 ---

-### Typical filters for creating background images
+### Commonly used filters for creating background images

 - Median filter
+- ImageJ's "Subtract Background"
+  - A "rolling ball" background estimation
+  - Missing: explanation how it works, exactly
 - Morphological opening filter
   - The result of background subtraction operation is called top-hat filter
+- Morphological opening using reconstruction
+  - MATLAB has this option, typically very good